pranavan15/ManagingDatabaseTransactions/README.md

 # Managing Database Transactions
-In this guide you will learn about managing database transactions using Ballerina.
+In this guide, you will learn about managing database transactions using Ballerina.

 ## <a name="what-you-build"></a> What you’ll Build
-To understanding how you can manage database transactions using Ballerina, let’s consider a real world use case of a simple banking appliacation.
-In this example you will build a simple banking application, which will allow users to,
+To understanding how you can manage database transactions using Ballerina, let’s consider a real-world use case of a simple banking application.
+In this example, you will build a simple banking application, which will allow users to,

 - **Create accounts** : Create a new account by providing username
-- **Verify accounts** : Verify the existance of an account by providing the account Id
+- **Verify accounts** : Verify the existence of an account by providing the account Id
 - **Check balance** : Check account balance
-- **Deposit money** : Deposit money to an account
+- **Deposit money** : Deposit money into an account
 - **Withdraw money** : Withdraw money from an account
 - **Transfer money** : Transfer money from one account to another account

-Transfering money from one account to another account includes both operations, withdrawal from transferor and deposit to transferee.
+Transferring money from one account to another account includes both operations, withdrawal from the transferor and deposit to the transferee.
 Thus, transferring operation required to be done using a transaction block.
 A transaction will ensure the 'ACID'properties, which is a set of properties of database transactions intended to guarantee validity even in the event of errors, power failures, etc.

 For example, when transferring money if the transaction fails during deposit operation, then the withdrawal operation that carried out prior to deposit operation also needs to be rolled back.
 If not we will end up in a state where transferor loses money.
-Therefore, in order to ensure the atomicity (all or nothing property) we need to perform the money transfer operation as a transaction.
+Therefore, in order to ensure the atomicity (all or nothing property), we need to perform the money transfer operation as a transaction.

 This example explains three different scenarios where one user tries to transfer money from his/her account to another user's account.
-First scenario shows a successful transaction whereas the other to scenarios fail due to unique reasons.
+The first scenario shows a successful transaction whereas the other to scenarios fail due to unique reasons.
 You can observe how transactions using Ballerina ensure the 'ACID' properties through this example.

 ## <a name="pre-req"></a> Prerequisites